timiskhakov/timiskhakov.github.io/posts/сomputing-the-convex-hull-on-gpu.md

 ![Quickhull](/images/quickhull.png)

-Before we continue further, I think I should make a quick disclaimer.
-This is not the most efficient algorithm for computing the convex hall.
+Before we continue further, I think I should make a short disclaimer.
+Quickhull is not the most efficient algorithm for computing the convex hull.
 Similarly to Quicksort it works as `O(nLog(n))` on average and `O(nˆ2)` in a worst-case scenario.
-There are a couple of others that outperform Quickhull — for example, [Graham's Scan](https://en.wikipedia.org/wiki/Graham_scan) or [Chan's algorithm](https://en.wikipedia.org/wiki/Chan%27s_algorithm).
+There are a couple of other algorithms that outperform Quickhull — for example, [Graham's Scan](https://en.wikipedia.org/wiki/Graham_scan) or [Chan's algorithm](https://en.wikipedia.org/wiki/Chan%27s_algorithm).

 Our goal here is to make Quickhull run faster by parallelization.
 First, we will implement it naively, by the book, then parallelize it on the CPU, and finally, we modify and run it on the GPU.